dervish77/RetroComp/README.md

   * KV module **shall** support a composite video output interface using a single RCA output jack.
     * KV module **shall** support at least 20 characters by 16 lines of video output.
     * KV module *should* support at least 40 characters by 24 lines of video output.
-    * KV module *should* support color video output if possible.
+    * KV module *should* support composite color video output if possible.
-  * KV module *should* support a VGA video output interface using a standard 9 pin DIN connector.
+  * KV module *should* support a VGA video output interface using a standard DB9 connector.
     * KV module *should* support a minimum resolution of 256 x 192 pixels.
+    * KV module *should* support VGA color video output if possible.

 * RetroComp system **shall** support an Audio module that provides audio output.
   * Audio module **shall** support analog audio output using RCA output jack.